Bachelor’s – Global Health

 The program emphasizes internship experience at the community, national, and international levels:

-- During the fall of their senior year, Global Health students undertake a policy or field-based research study for a full semester abroad, gaining firsthand knowledge of health issues faced by other countries, cultures, and populations.
+- During the fall of their senior year, Global Health students have the option to undertake a policy or field-based research study for a full semester abroad, gaining firsthand knowledge of health issues faced by other countries, cultures, and populations.
 Internship sites have included Australia, Brazil, Burkina Faso, Ghana, India, Mexico, the Philippines, Republic of Congo, and Tanzania.
-From 2003 to 2018, more than 250 students have participated in this transformational experience abroad.
+From 2003 to 2020, more than 300 students have participated in this transformational experience abroad.

-- During the spring of their senior year, Global Health students complete an internship in a global health or international organization in the Washington area.
+- Either during the fall (if students elect to stay on campus during their senior year) or spring of their senior year (for those students who spend the fall abroad), Global Health students complete an internship in a global health or international organization in the Washington area.

 Accelerated Master’s Track